 Offers 2 power settings that are convenient to adjust on the fly.
 Easy to switch between forward and reverse functions.
 Good value for the price.
 Runs more quietly than most air impact wrenches.
 Will work well with a smaller air compressor.
 Nice entry-level tool for basic jobs, because it doesn't really offer torque for tough jobs.

 Includes adjustable power regulator.
 Placement of forward and reverse switch means it can be operated with one hand.
-Maximum torque of 650 ft-lbs, which provides enough power for most jobs around the home.
+Maximum torque of 650 foot-pounds, which provides enough power for most jobs around the home.
 Feels well balanced when you're using it.
 Offers 3 preset power levels.

 Requires plenty of air pressure to work.
 Won't perform as well on heavy-duty jobs.

 Handle features an ergonomic design that helps prevent fatigue in the wrists and forearms while using it.
 Air exhaust routes through bottom of handle to keep it out of operator's face.
-Offers an impressive 1,295 ft-lbs of torque.
+Offers an impressive 1,295 foot-pounds of torque.
 Surprising amount of power considering how quietly it operates.

 May not stand up to tough conditions during continuous use, eventually breaking down.

-Fast-performing air impact wrench that runs at 10,000 rpm.
+Fast-performing air impact wrench that runs at 10,000 RPM.
 Small body that's easy to handle in tight spaces.
 Tool's design modeled after NASCAR racing pit crew tools.
 Heavy tool that feels solidly built while you're using it.
 Works well for most jobs around the home, but it doesn't have torque needed for heavy-duty jobs.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.